The road to college is long – and sometimes confusing. To help keep you on track, here's a

 – Senior Admissions

-compiling a list of 'stretch,' 'good fit,' and 'safety'
+compiling their lists of 'stretch,' 'good fit,' and 'safety'

 Aim for a list of 8 to 12 schools